hyperhq/docs.hyper.sh-hyper/Reference/CLI/images.md

 ### Listing images by name and tag

 The `hyper images` command takes an optional `[REPOSITORY[:TAG]]` argument that restricts the list to images that match the argument.
-If you specify `REPOSITORY`but no `TAG`, the `docker images` command lists all images in the given repository.
+If you specify `REPOSITORY`but no `TAG`, the `hyper images` command lists all images in the given repository.

 For example, to list all images in the "java" repository, run this command :